spinnaker/spinnaker/docs/commands.md

 ```

 #### Parameters
+ * `--deployment`: If supplied, use this Halyard deployment.
+This will _not_ create a new deployment.
  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--set-current-deployment`: If supplied, set the current active deployment to the supplied value, creating it if need-be.